petermr/CEVOpen/dictionary/Plants/Plant.md

 Notes:
 ------

--   I propose we rename this Dictionary to “Plants”.
-(If we do, will we need to update links elsewhere in GitHub, or will they resolve themselves?)

--   I’m not sure how to deal with the duplicates… do we re-serialize the “id”?

--   Once the duplicates are removed, please update the figures in this document description as well as the results.
+-   I still need to deal with the duplicates, and once de-dupbed, will update the figures in this document description as well as the results.

 -   **Duplicates (some of them more than once):** 48